Some links in this post may be affiliate links

 Take care not to overwater; Leopard Orchids are more tolerant of dry soil conditions than Lady Slippers Orchids (Paphiopedilum Orchids) due to the presence of large pseudobulbs and thick leaves.

 Leopard Orchid thrive in very bright light with 4-6 hours of morning or late evening sunshine.
-Keep it away from hot midday sunshine to avoid scorching of the leaves.
+Keep it away from hot midday sunshine to prevent scorching of the leaves.

 If the natural lighting is not adequate, consider investing in a grow light to supplement it as too little light may result in weak growth and fewer blooms.

-The normal leaf coloration in Leopard Orchid is yellowish-green.
+The normal leaf coloration of Leopard Orchid is yellowish-green.
 Dark-green leaves indicate that the orchid is not receiving enough light while yellow leaves indicate too much light.

-Pro tip: Regularly turn the pot to ensure that it gets adequate light on all sides for even growth and prevent unbalanced growth.
+Pro tip: Regularly rotate the pot to ensure that it gets adequate light on all sides for even growth and prevent unbalanced growth.

-Ansellia africana flourishes in average warmth of 16-290C.
+Ansellia africana flourishes in a warmth of 16-290C.
 The warmer days and cooler night temperatures are ideal for these orchids.
 Cool nights are essential to trigger flowering.

-Keep the orchids away from drafts to avoid sudden changes in temperatures as they can negatively affect growth.
-Ensure there is good air circulation as these orchids cannot tolerate hot and stuffy conditions.
+Keep the orchids away from drafts to avoid sudden temperature changes as they can lead to reduced growth, drooping and poor flowering.

 High humidity of 60-75% is essential for Leopard Orchids to thrive.
-Low humidity may result if flowerbud drop and brown leaf tips and esdges.
-To raise humidity, set the pot on a wet pebble tray or use a humidifier.
+Low humidity may result in flowerbud drop, and brown leaf tips and esdges.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

-Pro tip: Do not mist the leaves and ensure good airflow to minimize fungal diseases infestations.
+Pro tip: Do not mist the leaves and maintain a good airflow to minimize fungal diseases infestations.

 Feed your Ansellia africana with a nitrogen-rich, water-soluble orchids fertilizer every two weeks during the growing season (spring and summer) for healthy growth.